Things to do in Burnsall, North Yorkshire

 The latest figures show Burnsall has just 112 residents but it has a surprisingly lively community with a parish church and a local chapel, two hotels which have restaurants open to non-residents, and a local pub.

-The Red Lion dates back to the 12th century and has beamed ceilings and a wealth of character.
-It is said to have a resident ghost who from time to time turns off the beer taps and the icemaker!
+It is said to have a resident ghost who from time to time turns off the beer taps and the ice maker!

 Just above the local vicarage, the natural spring known as Parsons Well can be seen and nearby is the stunning and unusual limestone feature of Loup Scar Gorge, just outside Burnsall village.